Chemistry, PhD

 - Total Units Required: 72

-- There is no minimum residence requirement for the PhD degree at Washington University in St. Louis, but a typical PhD in Chemistry takes between five and six years of graduate study, with most of this time ordinarily spent doing research at Washington University in St. Louis.
-While the official program length is six years, students are expected to graduate within five years of study.
+- There is a one year minimum residence requirement for the PhD degree at Washington University in St. Louis.
+The PhD in Chemistry is a five-year program, with most of this time ordinarily spent doing research at Washington University in St. Louis.
+If necessary, a program extension can be requested and requires approval from the program and the Office of Graduate Studies, Arts & Sciences.

 - Note: Students must be enrolled in 9 graduate credits each semester to retain full-time status.
 As students complete their course work, if enrolled in fewer than 9 graduate credits, they must enroll in a specific Arts & Sciences graduate course that will show 0 units but does count as full-time status.
 Students should connect with their department to ensure proper enrollment prior to Add/Drop.